-Elementary and Preschool Instruction Centennial Academy Eugene Field Dr. Justina Ford Gudy Gaskill Mark Hopkins moti detion Lois Lenski Little Raven Damon Runyon Carl Sandburg Laura Ingalls Wilder Village@ Highland Preschool The two charters schools are reported as component units of Charter School Instruction Littleton Academy Littleton Preparatory LPS.
-Accordingly, However, for Ger charter schools' r sums transferred they are reported so neral Fund reporting number of students, eparately from the district. , total funding received for and the funded dollar ols for their funding are Middle School Instruction Euclid Goddard Isaac Newton John Wesley Powell High School Instruction Arapahoe Heritage Littleton Options Secondary Program Explorative Pathways for Innovative Careers Special Instruction Special Education Career and Te Education Governance Board of Education Superintende nt Service Components Learning Services Safety, Securi Information Technology Se portation ervices F Other Facilities
+Elementary and Preschool Instruction Centennial Academy Lois Lenski The Village for Early Childhood Education Eugene Field Dr. Justina Ford Gaskill Mark Hopkins Little Raven Carl Sandburg Wilder Charter School Instruction Littleton Academy Littleton Preparatory The two charter schools are reported as component units of LPS.
+Accordingly, they are reported separately from the district.
+However, for General Fund reporting, total funding received for charter schools' number of students, and the funded dollar sums transferred to the charter schools for their funding are recorded as revenue and expenditures, respectively.
+Middle School Instruction Euclid Goddard Isaac Newton John Wesley Powell High School Instruction Arapahoe Heritage Littleton Secondary Pathways for Innovative Careers Special Instruction Special Education Career and Technical Education Governance Board of Education Superintendent Service Components Learning Services Safety, Security, and Operations Human Financial Services Information Technology Se

-2023-2024 BUDGET DEVELOPMENT CALENDAR
+2024-2025 BUDGET DEVELOPMENT CALENDAR

 Each year, the district develops a budget calendar to identify the major activities in the preparation and implementation of the budget.
 The identification of these major steps and activities provides the Board, staff, and general community with the opportunity to be involved in and/or follow the budget-making process and be more cognizant of their role in the process as it affects the accomplishment of the finished product.
+These dates are subject to change.

 Step Activity/Description Date 1.
 Budget calendar established by Financial Services.
-August 2022 2.
+August 2023 2.
 Facility projects planning team holds stakeholder meetings on on-going capital needs and new requests.
-Fall 2022 3.
+Fall 2023 3.
 Long-range budget forecast discussions with the Board.
-August 2022-April 2023 4.
+August 2023-April 2024 4.
 Review of facility project requests and application of priority matrix to identify greatest needs.
-November 2022-December 2022 5.
+November 2023-December 2023 5.
 Final reviews and approval of proposed capital projects completed for inclusion in budget document.
-January 2023-March 2023 6.
+January 2024-March 2024 6.
 Distribute budget development materials to principals and budget managers.
-February 14-February 21, 2023 7.
+February 13-February 20, 2024 7.
 Budget materials due to Financial Services for preparation of proposed budget.
-March 24, 2023 8.
+March 22, 2024 8.
 Budget process update given to the Board.
-April 27, 2023 9.
+April 25, 2024 9.
 Review draft of proposed budget document, with illustrations and presentation materials, and modify as appropriate.
-May 4, 2023 10.
+May 3, 2024 10.
 Present the proposed budget to the Board and make available to public and media.
 Establish date for public comment on budget.
-May 25, 2023 11.
+May 22, 2024 11.
 Provide newspaper with public notice of proposed budget and final adoption by the Board.
-May 25 and June 1, 2023 12.
+May 23 and May 30, 2024 12.
 Adoption of the budget by the Board.
-June 8, 2023 13.
+June 13, 2024 13.
 Receive preliminary assessed valuation figure from Arapahoe County Assessor.
-August 25, 2023 14.
+August 25, 2024 14.
 Official pupil enrollment count day.
-October 2, 2023 15.
+October 1, 2024 15.
 Receive final assessed valuation from county assessor.
-December 8, 2023 16.
+December 8, 2024 16.
 Final day to certify mill levies and property tax collection figures to county commissioners.
-December 15, 2023
+December 15, 2024